 IoT devices get regularly hacked, this is no news today.
 Sometimes they’re compromised due to curiosity, and sometimes to demonstrate a lack of protection.
 In worst cases, this is done to get a ransom for device unlocking, the malicious software used for this devious act is called ransomware.

 When we talk about enterprise IoT, it seems that these problems don’t relate to the common user.
 Organizations are expected to take care of their security, so this is their headache, not ours.

 When last November the San Francisco bus and train system was attacked by ransomware, managers made all rides free and left the buses and trains running while they fixed the problem.
 Not a big problem, so it seems.

-But what will happen, if ransomware attack devices in our houses?
+But what will happen, if ransomware attacks devices in our houses?
 This is not a matter of if, but when, as there have already been precedents:

 1) On January 2017, the first Android TV was reported infected with ransomware